 Of primary importance is who I am in Christ, and the shape my heart is being formed into (Christlikeness).
 This is about a person's character, not their abilities.
 The character of Jesus, being formed in us.
 (Galatians 4:19)

 What we authentically do is an emergent property of who we are.
 Our "doing" supervenes on our "being."
 Our doing is entailed by, or is consequent on, who we are, and what we are becoming.
 What we authentically do (what we have a "heart" for doing) inexorably flows from the shape of our heart.

-If we don't get this order correctly, two bad things will happen:
+If we don't get this order right, two bad things will happen:

 1) we will evaluate ourselves by what we do, rather than by who we are in relation to Christ; and

 2) we will view and use others in the church for what they can do, rather than for who they are in relationship with God and us.

-These two bad outcomes provide the main reason why pastors and people burn out in churches.
+These two bad outcomes provide a reason why pastors and people burn out in churches.

 "If we identify people functionally, they turn into functions.
 We need to know our people for who they are, not for what they can do.
 Building community is not an organizational task; it is relational - understanding who people are in relation to one another and to Jesus and working on the virtues and habits that release love and forgiveness and hope and grace.
 (Eugene Peterson and Marva J. Dawn, The Unnecessary Pastor: Rediscovering the Call, Kindle Locations 2376-2378)